 Tactile defensiveness: overly sensitive to touch

-The central nervous system ability to process tactile sensory input is distorted causing the child great discomfort.
+The central nervous system's ability to process tactile sensory input is distorted causing the child great discomfort.
 Their brain may register even the most subtle sensations as extreme irritation or even painful and he may respond in an abnormally reactive way such as grimacing or pulling away from the stimulus.

 The central nervous system must rely on five sensory nerve receptors in the skin to keep it informed about its environment.
 These receptors are; light touch (surface), pressure (deep), temperature (hot & cold) and pain.
 It is quite possible for one type of receptor to be sensitive and the other normalized.
-This explains why he may tolerate light touches, but dislike firm hugs; or hate tags and hair cuts.

 The tactile defensive individual who experiences this extreme sensory registration can have great distress in daily living.
 This discomfort may be compared to the experience of trimming your fingernails too close.
 The raw sensation experienced by nerves that are no longer protected by the fingernail can be very irritating.
 Imagine if just wearing certain clothing textures made you feel pain like this sensation?

 This is similar to the way that a person with extreme touch sensitivity may experience sensations, except for two important differences.
 First, in the case of the person who just clipped their nails, the discomfort comes because the nerves that have been sheltered are now exposed making the person acutely aware of sensations he does not ordinarily feel.
 The nerve function is normal, but the experience is abnormal.
 For a person who is overly sensitive to touch the experiences are normal and the nerve function is abnormal.
 Second, the person who has clipped his nails will soon become accustomed to the sensation, while the person with the over sensitive system does not accommodate to the sensations no matter how much exposure he has.
 Because of this he may feel bombarded by dozens of unpleasant sensory experiences on a daily basis.